🌋 1. Mineralogy and Paleontology 🩕

 Understanding Minerals

-Mineralogy is the science that studies minerals , natural, solid substances with a defined chemical composition and an ordered crystalline structure.
-This essential discipline of Earth sciences allows us to understand the formation of minerals, their chemical composition, their crystalline structure and their physical and optical properties.
-Mineralogy is also closely linked to lithotherapy , where minerals and crystals are used for their virtues on emotional, mental and energetic well-being.
+Mineralogy is the science that studies minerals, natural, solid substances with a defined chemical composition and ordered crystalline structure.
+This essential discipline of Earth sciences helps to understand the formation of minerals, their chemical composition, their crystalline structure, and their physical and optical properties.
+Mineralogy is also closely related to lithotherapy, where minerals and crystals are used for their benefits on emotional, mental, and energetic well-being.

 • Solid : stable at room temperature.